-- Stomach pain, diarrhea, nausea, chills, fever, and/or headache usually appear 8 to 72 hours after eating; may last 4 to 7 days. - In people with a weakened immune system, such as people with cancer, the infection may be more severe and lead to serious complications, including death.
+- Stomach pain, diarrhea, nausea, chills, fever, and/or headache usually appear 8 to 72 hours after eating; may last 4 to 7 days. - A more severe illness may result if the infection spreads from the intestines to the bloodstream.
+Without treatment, death may result.